sfiddy/ultimate-altimeter/README.md

 ### Where is the data being stored?

 The data is stored within the registers of the Altimeter.
 There are 3 storage modes available:
 * Polling -
 * Interupt - New data is overrides any data in the register when an event determined by the programmer occurs.
-* FIFO - the unit periodically captures data in set intervals determined by the programmer.
+* FIFO - The unit periodically captures data in set intervals determined by the programmer.

 #### Possible Wireless transmission